holderlb/WSU-SmartEnv-NG/README.md

 conda env create -f smartenv.yml
 ```

-Next, you'll need one or more of the datasets referenced below stored locally.
+Next, the datasets referenced below stored locally.
 Let's assume you expand these
-files into the `./data` folder, creating subfolders `smartenv_012345`, and `smartenv_0678`.
+files into the `./data` folder, creating subfolders `smartenv_012345` and `smartenv_0678`,
+and training data files `smartenv-12bc911e4b7e-data.csv`, `smartenv-4cdb124c42f4-data.csv`,
+and `smartenv-72c576abcdda-data.csv`, one for each smart environment testbed ID.

 Then, you can run the evaluation using the following sample command: